Quick Answer

 - The fairness committee disclosure (item 5) requires a yes or no statement in the letter, not just adherence to the procedural rule.
 The committee approval is operational; the letter disclosure is documentary.

-Common Conflict Scenarios That Trigger Disclosure
+Which Common Conflict Scenarios Trigger Disclosure?

 The disclosure items map cleanly onto the common conflict patterns the exam likes to write into scenarios.